December 26, 2024 by Samantha Wilson

 Pontoon Boats

-The trusty pontoon boat is a common feature on lakes in the summer.
-With lots of space for large families and groups of friends thanks to the boxy layout, they come in sizes ranging from 15 feet to over 30 feet, with prices for boat-motor-trailer packages starting for less than the cost of a compact car and ranging up to the price of a house.
-You’ll find them with waterslides coming off the side, wet bars, sun pads, BBQs, and expansive lounge areas, and they’re popular choices for those who enjoy fishing and watersports.
-While the pontoon boat was never thought of as particularly sexy, a whole new breed of ultra-fast, ultra-sleek pontoon boat is whizzing across the inland waterways.
-The choices of pontoon boats are simply huge, from budget options such as the lightweight Bennington S 188 SL (starting for around $30,000) up to the luxury 33 foot Premier Escalante (which costs several hundred thousand dollars) with two enormous 450-hp outboards on the back and a waterslide curling down from the second story deck.
+The trusty float boat is a common feature on the lakes in summer.
+With lots of space for large families and groups of friends thanks to their flat layout, they come in sizes ranging from 16 feet to over 25 feet, with prices starting from $7,000.
+You’ll find them with waterslides coming off the side, stand-up bars, sun pads, BBQs and expansive lounge areas, and they’re popular choices for those who enjoy fishing and watersports.
+While the pontoon boat was never thought of as particularly sexy, a whole new breed of ultra-fast, ultra-sleek pontoon boat is whizzing across the inland waterways that are very James Bond.
+The choice of pontoon boats are simply huge, from budget options such as the lightweight Bennington S 188 SL up to the luxury 34-foot Premier Escalante with two enormous 425-hp outboards on the back and a waterslide curling down from a second story deck.

 Pros: